Types of FAQ Software

 - 3rd party applications such as CRM or email management tools

-Unlike the basic FAQ software options, a knowledge base turns knowledge into an asset for your company.
-By collecting and organising useful data, teams can learn from customer behaviour patterns, knowledge managers can optimise articles and operations can become more efficient.
+Unlike the basic FAQ software options, an FAQ knowledge base turns knowledge into an asset for your company.
+By collecting and organising useful data, teams can learn from customer behaviour patterns, companies can optimise articles and operations can become more efficient.

 Because knowledge bases utilise Machine Learning (ML) principles they can even recognise patterns in customer preferences, language and grammar, storing such intel and using it for improved future interactions.